 Investing in education and driving development

-Education is among the most powerful ways to provide opportunities to the world’s poor.
-Investing in human capital fosters economic growth and development, higher productivity, employment and innovation.
-It also translates into greater social and gender equality.
-For individuals in emerging countries, education increases social mobility and is among the only ways to substantially improve their quality of life.
+Education creates opportunities.
+Investing in education is among the most powerful ways to provide such opportunities to the world’s poor.
+Investments in human capital foster economic growth and development, higher productivity, employment and innovation.
+These investments also translate into greater social and gender equality when a broader cross-section of a community is given access to education.
+For individuals in emerging countries, education increases social mobility and is among the most powerful means of substantially improving quality of life.

 Limited access and quality of education in the emerging world